 The 17,000-acre reserve is the first historical reserve in the US, with the sea-side bluff trail as one of its main attractions.
 We found sunset to be a perfect time of day to visit this serene location.
 Also throughout the reserve, you will find numerous historic barns, homes, and blockhouses dating back to the mid-1800s.
 Ebey’s Landing is known as one of the best Whidbey Island hikes, so be sure to bring your walking shoes!

 To be on an island completely surrounded by water and not get out on the water, would just be wrong!
 Whidbey Island Kayaking in Langley offers a wide variety of tours for both beginner and experienced explorers alike.
 With Travis as our guide, we casually paddled along the coast spotting heron and kingfishers along the way.
-Once in the open water of the Salish Sea, views of Mt Baker and nearby Camano Island made for a glorious backdrop!
+Once in the open water of the Salish Sea, views of Mt Baker and nearby Camano Island made for a glorious backdrop.
+Going on a kayaking trip is what we would consider as one of the best things to do on Whidbey Island!

-The Scenic Isle Way stretches almost the entire length of Whidbey island: 54 miles from Deception Pass in the north down to Clinton in the south.
+The Scenic Isle Way stretches almost the entire length of Whidbey Island: 54 miles from Deception Pass in the north down to Clinton in the south.
 It is the only scenic byway in the US that is completely on an island.
-The byway is part of the larger Cascade Loop, which circles 400+ miles around stunning landscapes in northwest Washington.
+The byway is part of the larger Cascade Loop, which circles 400+ miles around stunning landscapes in northwest Washington and it’s one of several scenic things to do on Whidbey Island.
 Getting around the island was a blast, as we were testing driving the all new Mazda CX-5 which turned out to be the perfect road-trip companion!
 Its SKYACTIV® technology is a unique engineering approach that provides a better driving experience with equally impressive EPA-estimated MPG.
 And of course satellite radio coupled with Bose speakers makes for a super fun ride!
+Taking a drive on the scenic byway is one of many popular Whidbey Island activities.

-The Scenic Isle Way on Whidbey leads past photo-worthy stops such as Fort Casey State Park, a 645-acre camping park originally built as a coastal defense for in World War II, and also home to the Admiralty Head Lighthouse.
+The Scenic Isle Way leads past photo-worthy Whidbey Island attractions such as Fort Casey State Park, a 645-acre camping park originally built as a coastal defense for in World War II, and also home to the Admiralty Head Lighthouse.
 The park offers sweeping views over Puget Sound’s Admiralty Inlet.

 Greenbank Farm: Sample Wine, Cheese & Whidbey Island Pie